 These rights will not apply if the decision is made in connection with the conclusion or the performance of a contract with the data subject, and where the controller grants the request made by the data subject, or if the data subject has consented to the automated individual decision-making.

-Further, data subjects may object to automated individual decision-making by invoking and subject to the limitations of the right to object (see section 8.5 above).
+Further, data subjects may object to automated individual decision-making by invoking and subject to the limitations of the right to object (see section on the right to object/opt-out above).